Player ratings: The best and worst from All Blacks v South Africa

 All Blacks

 2. Samisoni Taukei'aho: Hit his marks in the lineout.
 But like the rest of us, he could only look on as his opposite number delivered a masterclass in how modern hookers can dominate a match.
-Added to which... #TBMAARFSTBM 5
+5

-5. Scott Barrett: Defended heartily, and is clearly uniquely skillful for a big unit.
-However... #TBMAARFSTBM 5
+5. Scott Barrett: Defended heartily, and is clearly uniquely skilful for a big unit.
+5

 6. Akira Ioane: Was visible in early stages, but the Boks soon pulled him into areas of the game where they could nullify his ball-carrying threat.
 The tombola of All Blacks blindside selection policy might tumble again for next week.
 4